How to make leash sleeves

 Stabilizer, interfacing & batting

 These three things work together.
 I've used high-loft batting without anything else.
 Medium-loft with interfacing to add some firm body to the sleeve.
 I've used stabilizer and very low-loft (fleece) batting which had very firm body, not much poofy'ness.
-It's worthwhile playing with this to see how they work together.
+It's worth playing with these to see how they work together.
 You can use any color fabric to experiment with these things, without wasting the good colors.

 Stabilizer